Investor / Entrepreneur

 ‘Excellent service!
 Thorough explanations on process and lightning fast approval of my visa.’
 S.G., Leading Investment Bank

-This service is open to clients who wish to submit their application by appointment at one of seven different UK Visas & Immigration Section offices in the United Kingdom and receive a decision on the same day.
+This service is open to clients who wish to submit their application by appointment at a UK Visa and Citizen Application Services (UKVCAS) centre and receive a decision within 24 hours.

 How we can help

 We will support you from start to finish.
-We will book a convenient, same-day appointment on your behalf before preparing your application for presentation.
-On the day of the appointment, one of our experienced representatives will accompany you to the Home Office and walk you through the process.
+We will book a convenient appointment on your behalf, help you prepare for your appointment and, in turn, make your visit easier.
+Upon your instruction, one of our experienced advisers will be made available to accompany you to your appointment and walk you through the procedure.

-Given the popularity of this service, we accompany clients daily to the Home Office to have their cases assessed and successfully completed.
-You don’t have to go through this process alone; we will be right beside you.
+You don’t have to go through this complicated process alone; we will be right beside you.

 This section is intended for quick reference.
 It introduces many of the terms encountered in immigration and refugee law, from the most common to the most technical.
 Note: not all the terms set out below are used in our website, but they may be used by immigration officials or other advisers and are included for that reason.